tchannagiri/DSBplot/README.md

 The tested Python version is 3.11.0.
 The dependencies are:

 * kaleido: Tested version 0.1.0.post1.
 If using Windows OS the version *must* be 0.1.0.post1, please see [here](https://github.com/plotly/Kaleido/issues/134).
-This dependency is *optional* and is only needed if you want to export the figures to non-HTML image formats (e.g., PNG or SVG).
+This dependency is *optional* and is only needed if you want to save graph to non-HTML image formats (e.g., PNG or SVG).
 If you do not need this functionality, you may omit this dependency.
 * Levenshtein: Tested version 0.21.0.
 Required.
 * matplotlib.
 Tested version 3.7.1.
 Required.
 * networkx.
 Tested version 3.1.
 Required.